How to do Jalandhara Bandha (Throat Lock) - Steps, Benefits, and Precautions for Yogis

 "Having contracted the muscles of the throat press the chin on the breast.
 This is the Jalandhara-Mudra.
 Even gods reckon it as inestimable.
 The fire in the navel (gastric juice) drinks the nectar which exudes out of the thousand-petalled lotus.
 In order to prevent the nectar from being consumed), a yogi should practice this bandha." - Shiva Samhita

+We hope this guide to the throat lock has addressed your questions and curiosity regarding how to do Jalandhara bandha.
 This post is informed by our personal practice, a close reading of the classical yoga texts, and inputs from long-standing yoga practitioners.
-As is our tradition, we will sign off with links to resources that may further expand your knowledge of yoga and pranayama.
+As is our tradition, we sign off with links to relevant resources to expand your knowledge of yoga and pranayama.

 Stay the Course: Related Articles